Community Grants Program

 - Discuss your project and application with Council's Community Development Advisor;

-- Submit your application early – allow a minimum one month turn around prior to your project/event commencing;
+- Submit your application early – allow a minimum six weeks turn around prior to your project/event commencing;

 - Start gathering your support documentation early and keep it on file for future funding applications;